-The Lambrettas eventually did score the biggest hit of all the Mod revival bands when their ska-infused cover of Poison Ivy sold 250,000 copies and reached Number Seven in the charts.
+The Lambrettas eventually did score the biggest hit of all the mod revival bands when their ska-infused cover of Poison Ivy sold 250,000 copies and reached #7 in the charts.

 The band appeared on Top of the Pops and had further hits with Da-a-a-ance, Another Day (Another Girl) (a pop at The Sun‘s practice of placing photos of topless women on page three), and their 1980 album Beat Boys in the Jet Age.

 In 1982, for their 8th and final single, an ill-advised cover of Jefferson Airplane‘s Somebody to Love, they ditched the mod look for more casual clothes.

 “In those days, the image was gone so quickly.
 It was always on to the next thing.
 Fashion seemed to be much more associated with movements then,” recalled Bird, who stayed in music, formed Rave On Jack with Sanders, and later led his own band.

 When the mod revival bubble burst and Ambience, their proto-Britpop second album, flopped, they broke up, in April 1982.
 Bird remained a popular face around his hometown of Lewes in East Sussex, still performing in pubs.

 Reflecting on his brief flirtation with the charts in 1980, Bird was philosophical;

 “There was a vacuum at that time in the music business.
 You had the big bands, the punk thing had shot its bolt and there was this gap, and it was the moddy, power-poppy type bands that filled it up. ”